jamesplease/router-comparison/README.md

 # router-comparison

 Wtf even are routers?
-This repository is an attempt to answer that question.
+This repository is an attempt to address that question by comparing the features of the most popular client side routers.

 ## Table of Contents